-Rhinoplasty and Nose Surgery Services and Techniques by Obi Plastic Surgery
+Rhinoplasty and Nose Surgery Techniques by Obi Plastic Surgery

 Rhinoplasty can enhance your appearance and your self-confidence, but it won’t necessarily change your looks to match your ideal appearance, or cause other people to treat you differently.
 Before you decide to have surgery, think carefully about your expectations and discuss them with Dr. Obi.